Machine-Learning-Dynamical-Systems/kooplearn/docs/index.rst

 What is Kooplearn?
 ^^^^^^^^^^^^^^^^^^
-Kooplearn is a Python library implementing machine-learning algorithms to approximate :ref:`evolution operators <primer>` —  also known as Koopman :cite:p:`Koopman1931` or Transfer :cite:p:`Applebaum2009` operators —  from data. ``kooplearn`` can
+Kooplearn is a Python library to learn :ref:`evolution operators <primer>` —  also known as Koopman :cite:p:`Koopman1931` or Transfer :cite:p:`Applebaum2009` operators —  from data. ``kooplearn`` can

 1. Predict future states *and* observables.
-2. Estimate the eigenvalues and eigenfucntions of the evolution operators.
+2. Estimate the eigenvalues and eigenfucntions of the learned evolution operators.
 3. Compute the `dynamic mode decomposition <https://en.wikipedia.org/wiki/Dynamic_mode_decomposition>`_ of states *and* observables.
+4. Learn neural-network representations :math:`x_t \mapsto \varphi(x_t)` for evolution operators.

 ...but does not handle control inputs, have a look at the related project `pykoop <https://pykoop.readthedocs.io/en/stable/>`_ for those!

 What Kooplearn does *really* well?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. It is easy to use, and adheres to the `scikit-learn API <https://scikit-learn.org/stable/api/index.html>`_.
+1. It is easy to use, and strictly adheres to the `scikit-learn API <https://scikit-learn.org/stable/api/index.html>`_.
 2. :ref:`Kernel estimators <api_kernel>` are state-of-the-art:

    * ``kooplearn`` implements the *Reduced Rank Regressor* from :cite:`Kostic2022` which is provably better :cite:`Kostic2023SpectralRates` than the classical kernel DMD :cite:`Williams2015_KDMD` in estimating eigenvalues and eigenfunctions.